Autism Testing and Evaluation Services

 As you can see, counseling has broad benefits in the autism world.
 If you are a parent in need of help for yourself, or your child is struggling with autism, ADHD, depression or anxiety, we are here to help!
 Just fill out the Contact Us form and we will get back with you!

-How To Explain Autism to Neurotypical Children
+How to Explain Autism to Neurotypical Children

 explaining-autism

-Explaining Autism To Neurotypical Children
+Explaining Autism to Neurotypical Children

 As the rate of autism diagnoses increases, children and teens undoubtedly know, or have encountered, someone with autism in their schools, in their neighborhoods, or in their own family.
 As a result, kids most likely have noticed some differences.
 They may have wondered: “Why is he covering his ears?”
 “Why won’t he talk to me?”
 “Why does she move her hands like that?”